kitzbergerg/meditrack/README.md

 [here](https://github.com/angular-eslint/angular-eslint/blob/main/packages/eslint-plugin/src/configs/README.md).

 ### Branches
 We differentiate between feature and bugfix branches.
-The structure is as follows: `feature|fix: #<issuenumber>`.
-For example, when a new feature is implemented: `feature: #13`.
+The structure is as follows:
+`feature|fix/#<issuenumber>-<some-short-description>`, where the description is optional.
+For example, when a new feature is implemented: `feature/#13-backend-setup`.
 This can be used for the majority of issues.
 If bugs are detected (after an issue has been completed!) a new issue must be created and a branch defined as follows:
-`fix: #xx`, where `xx` is the new created issue number.
+`fix/#xx-<some-short-description>`, where `xx` is the new created issue number and optional a short description.

 ### Commits
-Depending on the branch (feature or bugfix), commits must follow the following structure:
+Commits must follow the following structure:
-`feature|fix: #<issue-number>: <commit-message>`
+`#<issue-number>: <commit-message>`
-For example, if I am on a feature branch: `feature: #13: my meaningful commit message`
+For example: `#13: my meaningful commit message`

 ## Security